linoskoczek/AgentsUDP/README.md

 - **agentPort** - states for the default port of datagram socket of an Agent,
 - **controllerPort** - states for the default port of a datagram socket of an Agent,
 - **timeToWaitForAnswers** - time to wait for answers on a broadcasted request.
-The smaller the value is, the more precise calculations of counters are, but be aware, that too small value might lead to ignoring messages from Agents, which's messages were going a bit too long through the network.
+Be aware, that too small value might lead to ignoring messages from Agents, which's messages were going a bit too long through the network (although a second should be enough).

 ## **Agent**

 There can be only one agent working at the same time on one machine.
 This is because Agents have fixed port numbers and you cannot open two or more sockets with same port on one machine.

-To start an Agent, you have to know the parameters that it takes:
+To start an Agent, you should know the parameters that it takes:

 1. initial counter value for this agent,
 2. time period (in seconds), which denotes the interval between synchronization procedure done by an agent,
 3. broadcast address of the network that Agents are connecting to.

-Don't panic if you don't remember it.
-If you run an Agent without parameters, it will remind you about it :)
+Don't panic if you don't remember them.
+If you run an Agent without parameters, it will give you a short reminder :)

 ### Example